 The best way to develop your point of view is to challenge it.
 Try explaining something you’ve learnt to a friend or family member to check your understanding, debate, and revisit material you’ve read.
 Constantly engaging and re-engaging with ideas, is the key way to develop a sophisticated understanding of your subject.

-4. Familiarise yourself with the relevant admission tests
+4. Familiarise yourself with the relevant Admission Tests

-As daunting as the admissions tests seem, the key to cracking them is practice.
+As daunting as the Admissions Tests seem, the key to cracking them is practice.
 The summer is a great opportunity to familiarise yourself with the format of past tests and develop a basic understanding of their requirements.
 Make a note of any points of uncertainty to ask your teacher, and have a stab at planning and writing a few in timed conditions.

 5. Be Proactive

-Holidays are a great opportunity to develop your interest in your subject out in the real world.
-Seek out work experience, go to museums, look to your local community for any events taking place in your area.
+Holidays are a great opportunity to develop your interest in your subject in the real world.
+Seek out work experience, go to museums, and look to your local community for any events taking place in your area.
 The possibilities are endless.